 Briefly, the installation and setup consists of:

-• Installing the antenna.
-Ideally a GPS/GNSS antenna should be installed with a clear 360 degree sky view.
+- Installing an antenna.
+Ideally you should install a GPS/GNSS antenna with a clear 360 degree sky view.

-• A lightning arrestor or surge suppressor is recommended for outdoor located antennas.
+- We recommend a lightning arrestor or surge suppressor for outdoor located antennas.

-There are a number of Network Time Protocol (NTP) Hardware best practices for accurate, secure, and reliable time synchronization across systems:
+There are a number of Network Time Protocol (NTP) best practices to ensure accurate, secure, and reliable network time synchronization:

 Install multiple NTP servers for redundancy.

-Use at least 3 upstream NTP servers to detect and correct anomalies..
+Use at least 3 upstream hardware NTP servers to detect and correct anomalies.

 Protect with firewalls and authentication.

 Use symmetric keys to authenticate trusted servers.
-Allow only NTP UDP port 123 to/from known NTP peers.
+Also, allow only NTP UDP port 123 to/from known NTP peers.
 If possible, disable mode 6/7 control queries unless required.

 Regularly check GPS signal strength and antenna condition.